viktorsht/viktorsht/README.md

 ### Hello! 👋
 I'm Viktor Santos.
 I am a student of Information Systems at UFPI, Brazil.
-I like to study python, networks, linux, astronomy and mathematics.
+I like to study python, networks of computers, linux, astronomy and mathematics.
 I am curious and interested in Machine Learning, process automation, back-end, information security and hackers.